Hecate-SBST/Hecate/README.md

 To properly install Hecate make sure to follow these steps:

+1. Clone this repository.
-1. Download S-Taliro from the link above.
+2. Download S-Taliro from the link above.
-2. Unzip the folder, rename it `staliro` (optional), and put it inside this repo at the top level (together with `src` and `Tutorial`).
+3. Unzip the folder, rename it `staliro` (optional), and put it inside this repo at the top level (together with `src` and `Tutorial`).
-3. Open Matlab and add to the path `src`.
+4. Open Matlab and add to the path `src`.
-4. Run the function `updateStaliro` by providing the folder name containing S-Taliro.
+5. Run the function `updateStaliro` by providing the folder name containing S-Taliro.
 E.g.:	`updateStaliro('./staliro');`
-5. Hecate should now be installed successfully.
+6. Hecate should now be installed successfully.
 Try to run the Tutorial to check if everything is working properly.

 **Note:** This operation must be performed only once, after downloading S-Taliro for the first time.